kcleal/gwplot/docs/docs/api/gw-loading-data.md

 <div class="ml-6" markdown="1">

+`add_pysam_alignments(self, pysam_alignments: List['AlignedSegment'],
-`add_pysam_alignments(pysam_alignments: List['AlignedSegment'], region_index: int = -1, bam_index: int = -1) -> 'Gw'`
+                            region_index: int = -1,
+                            bam_index: int = -1) -> 'Gw'`

-Adds alignments from a pysam list to a region.
-Creates a raster surface if needed.
-Calls clear_alignments if non-pysam collections in use.
+Add a list of pysam alignments to Gw.
+Before using this function, you must add a at least one region to Gw using `add_region` function, and a bam/cram file using `add_bam`.

+Internally, the bam1_t data pointer is passed straight to Gw, so no copies are made during drawing.
+However, this means input pysam_alignments must 'outlive' any drawing calls made by Gw.

+If using multiple regions or bams, use the `region_index` and `bam_index` arguments to indicate which panel to use for drawing the pysam alignment.

+Note, this function assumes alignments are in position sorted order.
+Also, pysam alignments can not be mixed with ‘normal’ Gw alignment tracks.

 **Parameters:**
-- `pysam_alignments` (List[AlignedSegment]): List of pysam AlignedSegments
+- `pysam_alignments` List['AlignedSegment']: List of alignments
-- `region_index` (int, optional): The region index to draw to for multi-region support.
-If -1, the last added region will be used
+- `region_index` (int): Region index to draw to (the column on the canvas)
-- `bam_index` (int, optional): The bam index to draw to for multi-region support.
-If -1, the last added bam will be used
+- `bam_index` (int): Bam index to draw to (the row on the canvas)

 **Returns:**
 - `Gw`: Self for method chaining

-**Raises:**
+**Raises**:

 - `IndexError`: If the region_index or bam_index are out of range
-- `UserWarning`: If any normal collections are already present in the Gw object
+- `RuntimeError`: If any normal collections are already present in the Gw object

-The `add_pysam_alignments` method allows for integration with the Pysam library, enabling you to filter and manipulate alignments before visualisation.

-**Complex Example:**
+**Example:**
 ```python
 import pysam
 from gwplot import Gw